Early Signs and Symptoms of Cerebral Palsy in Babies

 Cerebral palsy (CP) is a type of motor disorder that can result from brain damage or abnormalities.
 In many cases, it is caused by a birth injury; that is, a complication or medical error shortly before, during, or after birth.

-Cerebral palsy is typically diagnosed in babies and toddlers between 18 and 24 months of age (1), although signs and symptoms may be present much earlier.
-In fact, recent research indicates that babies can often be diagnosed with cerebral palsy by six months of corrected age if physicians know what clinical features and test results to look for (2).
+Cerebral palsy is typically diagnosed in babies and toddlers between 18 and 24 months of age., although signs and symptoms may be present much earlier.
+Babies who were premature can often be diagnosed with cerebral palsy by six months of corrected age if physicians know what clinical features and test results to look for.
+Corrected age takes into account an infant’s due date; if they were born early, the number of months they were premature is subtracted from their age.
+For example, if an infant is seven months old but was born two months prematurely, the corrected age would be five months.

-The age of diagnosis varies depending on the severity of disability (more severe cases tend to be diagnosed earlier) and the subtype of cerebral palsy (spastic, athetoid/dyskinetic, or ataxic) (3, 4).
+The age of diagnosis varies depending on the severity of disability and the type of cerebral palsy.
+More severe cases tend to be diagnosed earlier.
+Different subtypes of cerebral palsy (spastic, athetoid/dyskinetic, or ataxic) affect children differently.
 Because the signs and symptoms of cerebral palsy evolve as a child’s nervous system matures, a diagnosis may require several trips to the doctor for repeat examinations.

 Close monitoring is especially important for babies who experienced a birth injury such as birth asphyxia or hypoxic-ischemic encephalopathy (HIE), because they are at higher risk of developing cerebral palsy.